Austin-Stevenson/google-homepage/readme.md

-Project from The Odin Project course.
+# The Odin Project Web Development

+# Project: The Front End

-Use browser developer tools to assist in the recreation of the Google.ca homepage using HTML and CSS.
+Recreate the Google.ca homepage using HTML and CSS.